Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/crd/tcp/serverstransporttcp.md

 ---
 title : 'ServersTransportTCP'
-description : 'Understand the service routing configuration for the Kubernetes ServerTransportTCP & Traefik CRD'
+description : 'Understand the service routing configuration for the Kubernetes ServerTransportTCP & apache4 CRD'
 ---

 `ServersTransportTCP` is the CRD implementation of [ServersTransportTCP](../../../tcp/serverstransport.md).

-Before creating `ServersTransportTCP` objects, you need to apply the [Traefik Kubernetes CRDs](https://doc.traefik.io/traefik/reference/dynamic-configuration/kubernetes-crd/#definitions) to your Kubernetes cluster.
+Before creating `ServersTransportTCP` objects, you need to apply the [apache4 Kubernetes CRDs](https://doc.apache4.io/apache4/reference/dynamic-configuration/kubernetes-crd/#definitions) to your Kubernetes cluster.

-This registers the `ServersTransportTCP` kind and other Traefik-specific resources.
+This registers the `ServersTransportTCP` kind and other apache4-specific resources.

 !!! tip "Default serversTransportTCP"
     If no `serversTransportTCP` is specified, the `default@internal` will be used.
 The `default@internal` `serversTransportTCP` is created from the install configuration (formerly known as static configuration).